-Millions of people visit the emergency every year because of home-related accidents.
+Millions of people visit the emergency room every year because of home-related accidents.
 Vision and mobility loss are common among the elderly, and these issues could result in serious injuries if caregivers don’t spend some time updating and reorganizing their loved one’s home.
 Luckily, most home-related accidents can easily be prevented as long as you take a few precautions.

 1. Remove Cords and Clutter